Beeotics/Health-Data-Pilot/Ethics-Considerations.md

 * Telephone numbers
 * National identification numbers
 * Medical record numbers
-* Other direct identifiers
+* Any other direct identifiers

-Where possible, data will be aggregated or de-identified before analysis.
+Where possible, data will be aggregated or fully de-identified prior to analysis and dissemination.

-# Confidentiality
+## Confidentiality

-Interview participants will not be identified by name in reports.
+Interview participants will not be identified by name in any outputs.

-Facilities may be anonymized if requested.
+Facilities may be anonymized where requested or where identification could pose institutional risk.

-Quotes included in reports will be de-identified.
+Quotes used in reports will be fully de-identified.

 Example:

 "Nurse, public health center, Kinshasa"

-rather than naming an individual.
+rather than identifiable individual attribution.

-# Data Security
+## Data Security

 Project data will be:

 * Stored on password-protected devices
+* Encrypted where possible
 * Backed up securely
-* Accessible only to project personnel
+* Access-restricted to project personnel only

 Any cloud storage used will employ secure access controls.

-# Risk Assessment
+## Risk Assessment

-## Potential Risks
+### Potential Risks

-### For Healthcare Workers
+**For Healthcare Workers**

-* Concerns about evaluation of performance
+* Concerns about performance evaluation
-* Fear of criticism of existing practices
+* Fear of criticism of existing documentation practices

-### For Facilities
+**For Facilities**

 * Concerns about reputational risk
-* Concerns regarding data management findings
+* Sensitivity around data quality findings

-### For Patients

-* Potential privacy risks if data is improperly handled
+**For Patients**

+* Minimal direct risk, as no patient-level identifiable data will be collected or published

-# Risk Mitigation
+## Risk Mitigation

 The project will emphasize:

 * System-level analysis rather than individual evaluation
-* Confidential handling of information
+* Non-punitive framing of findings
-* De-identification of all outputs
+* Strict de-identification of all outputs
-* Data minimization principles
+* Data minimization principles throughout data collection and reporting
+* Clear separation between research objectives and clinical care

-The goal is to understand structural challenges rather than assign responsibility.
+The goal is to understand structural constraints in health data systems rather than assign responsibility to individuals or facilities.

-# Benefits
+## Benefits

 Potential benefits include:

-* Better understanding of data gaps
+* Improved understanding of structural barriers to data visibility
-* Practical recommendations for improving data visibility
-* Improved evidence for future health information system investments
+* Evidence to inform future investments in health information systems
-* Increased representation of underrepresented populations in health datasets
+* Improved representativeness of underrepresented populations in datasets
+* Contributions to more reliable data foundations for public health intelligence, biosurveillance, and AI-enabled health systems

-# Ethical Principle
+## Ethical Principle

-The project is guided by the principle that improving representation in health data systems should occur without compromising privacy, autonomy, or trust.
+This project is guided by the principle that strengthening health data systems for public health intelligence, biosurveillance, and AI applications must be done in a way that preserves privacy, respects autonomy, and maintains trust in healthcare institutions.